amir-and-erica/blog/src/pages/beyond-the-official-voter-guide.md

 Here's the wild part – even if the Police Commission had passed that policy during the period of writing the official voter guide, the Ballot Simplification Committee wouldn't have been able to include it.
 It can only summarize the information in the proposed initiative.
 It cannot interpret, predict, or add information.

 We explain ballot propositions as if you've never heard of them.
 This requires context that may not exist in the policy.
-After all, the policy is written to persuade, not to explain.
-We're here to explain.
+After all, policy is often written to persuade, not to explain.

 ## We assume you're smarter than an 8th grader